helxplatform/tycho/README.md

 ## Goals

 * **Application Simplity**: The Kubernetes API is reliable, extensive, and well documented.
 It is also large, complex, supports a range of possibilities greater than many applications need, and often requires the creation and control of many objects to execute comparatively simple scenarios.
 Tycho bridges the simplicity of Compose to the richness of the Kubernetes' architecture.
-* **Microservice**: We wanted an end to end Python 12-factory style OpenAPI microservice that fits seamlessly into a Python ecosystem (which is why we did not use the excellent Kompose tool as a starting point).
-* **Lifecycle Management**: Tycho treats distributed systems as programs whose entire lifecycle can be programmatically managed via an API.
+* **Lifecycle Management**: Tycho treats distributed systems as programs whose entire lifecycle can be programmatically managed.
 * **Pluggable Orchestrators**: The Tycho compiler abstracts clients from the orchestrator.
-It creates an abstract syntax tree to model input systems and generates orchestrator specific artifacts.
+It creates a system model and generates orchestrator specific artifacts.
-* **Policy**: Tycho now generates network policy configurations governing the ingress and egress of traffic to systems.
-We anticipate generalizing the policy layer to allow security and other concerns to be woven into a deployment dynamically.
+* **Policy**: Best practices for application lifetime, security, networking are handled automatically.

 ## Prior Art